cqb13/Numby-hack/README.md

-Condition Toggle      || Toggles modules based on conditions Confetti              || Changes the color of totem pop particles Game Settings         || Allows you to change some game settings Ignore Deaths         || Ignores death messages from specific players Jump Helper           || Shows how far you can jump Log Out Spots         || Shows where a player has logged out New Chunks            || Finds new chunks based on flowing liquids No Strip              || Prevents you from stripping logs
+Condition Toggle      || Toggles modules based on conditions Confetti              || Changes the color of totem pop particles Game Settings         || Allows you to change some game settings Log Out Spots         || Shows where a player has logged out New Chunks            || Finds new chunks based on flowing liquids No Strip              || Prevents you from stripping logs